 |

-We are located in some of the Best hunting grounds in North America.
+We are located in some of the Best hunting grounds in North

-the testing of the natural abilities of a young dog.
+testing of the natural abilities of a young dog.
 We

 would like all DK puppy owners to consider this.
 The